Biblical Answer

 Answer:

-The Bible teaches us that God created the trees for a positive purpose.
-In Genesis 2:9, God says, "Out of the ground made the Lord God to grow every tree that is pleasant (nehmadY to the sight and good for food."
-This verse suggests that God created the trees for the benefit of humanity, specifically for their enjoyment and sustenance.
-The trees were part of the beautiful garden that God created for Adam and Eve, and they were designed to provide for their needs.
+God created the trees for a positive purpose.
+The Bible teaches that God's creation of the trees was not merely a random act, but rather a deliberate and intentional act.
+In Genesis 2:9, it is written, "Out of the ground made the Lord God to grow every tree that is pleasant (nehmadY) to the sight and good for food."
+This verse indicates that God created the trees to be pleasing to the human eye and to provide sustenance for human life.

 Want to ask a new question?